menu

 Another notable thing is that Angle Inlet is an extremely popular vacation destination.
 A significant portion of the population is seasonal.
 During the vacation season, the town experiences a large influx of people who take up residence in second homes they own in the area.
 As the vacation season ends, the population drops again, leaving behind a substantially quieter and smaller town.

-Angle Inlet’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Angle Inlet’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Angle Inlet has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Angle Inlet has few renters and college students.
 But the biggest reason it is quieter in Angle Inlet than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Angle Inlet may be for you.